Have you made the most out of geometric patterns?

-The previous examples we’ve looked at have all been vibrantly coloured, but what about if we subtract that colour and go back to basics?
+The previous examples we’ve looked at have all been vibrantly colored, but what about if we subtract that color and go back to basics?
 A geometric, monochromatic design can be very sharp and even more effective.
 Check out this example by Kilo Studio for Flock Cafe.

 As the designers note “The idea of ‘Coming together’ was used in the identity where various patterns representing different parts of the café are assembled in seemingly unlimited combinations.”

 So, the combination of different patterns that come together to form one and the sleek palette all work together to create a design that is detailed and intricate but not at all overwhelming.
 So, if you plan to use a lot of patterns, consider a much more basic color scheme, and let your patterns do the talking.

 12. Create Patterns Out Of Type